Files / United States

 Document Introduction

 This final ruling provides stronger policy support for the U.S. domestic critical minerals industry, helping to enhance its competitiveness in the global market.
-However, the United States still needs to continue advancing reforms in areas such as capacity building and supply chain security to meet the mineral demands of the energy transition and national security.
+However, the United States still needs to continue advancing reforms in capacity building and supply chain security to meet the mineral demands of the energy transition and national security.